Generating objects

 • In-App Messaging– Contextual experiences that respond to customer behavior in real-time

-Generate records
+Generate record

 The brickworksgenerate tag generates a an object from a record with all references resolved and Jinja templates rendered: